NicHub/STM32-E407-BLINK/README.md

 # S T M 3 2 - E 4 0 7    B L I N K

-*Hello World example for the [STM32-E407 board](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware).*
+Hello World example for the [STM32-E407 board](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware) on [PlatformIO](https://platformio.org) with the Arduino framework.

-This project is meant to be compiled with [PlatformIO](https://platformio.org).

 <span style="color:red">
 It doesn’t work yet and this depot is here to explain what I tried so far.